 Normal movement patterns needed to be restored to neurological patients

-I completed my Doctor of Physical Therapy at Chatham University in August 2011.
-I was elected by the selection committee of the Ohio State University Hospital and the Mount Carmel Hospitals to be a speaker at the second annual stroke symposium on October 17, 2014.
-I was asked to present the background information and explanation for the novel taping technique that I developed for neurological patients.
+Charise continued her higher education and received her Doctorate of Physical Therapy at Chatham University in August of 2011.
+She was then chosen by the selection committee of the Ohio State University Hospital and the Mount Carmel System Hospitals to be a speaker at the second annual stroke symposium on October 17, 2014.
+She was asked to explain her taping technique and present the background behind this novel treatment for neurological patients.

-I expanded my private practice and continued with research and development of new techniques.
-I developed a second patent pending taping technique (Miracle Taping ™) this past year.
-The combinations of the two techniques have produced better long term results.
+Dr. Vacca went on to expand her private practice and continued researching and developing her techniques.
+She developed a second patent pending taping technique (Miracle Taping ) this past year.
+The combinations of both taping techniques have produced better long-term results.

-My neurological patients have been able to obtain new movement patterns for the first time since their injury after being taped.
-They have all maintained their new patterns for greater than one year duration.
-This is evidence that the results are permanent and long term.
-I have treated brain injuries as old as 33 years status post injury.
-This supports my theory that neurogenesis can occur at any age and at any time after a brain injury.
+After being taped, Dr. Vacca’s neurological patients have been able to obtain new movement patterns for the first time since their original injury.
+They have all maintained their new patterns for greater than one-year duration, demonstrating that the results are long term and permanent.
+She has treated brain injury patients as old as 33 years since the original injury.
+This supports her theory that neurogenesis can occur at any age and at any time after a brain injury.

 Founder of the Miracle Taping Method